lamir-workshop/lamir-workshop.github.io/index.md

 The workshop will take place on December 9 – 11, 2024, at the Universidade Federal do Rio de Janeiro (UFRJ) in Rio de Janeiro, Brazil.

+Please see the [Call for Papers](call4papers) page for more information.

 **We will be offering financial support in the form of travel awards to local Latin American student authors of accepted papers.** More information on how to apply will be announced soon on the “Travel Awards” page.